kmarekspartz/kyle.marek-spartz.org/posts/2014-02-24-the-linguistics-pragmatic-programmer.md

 title: The (Linguistics) Pragmatic Programmer
 mathjax: true
 tags: linguistics, programming-languages
+description: Applying principles of natural language linguistics to programming languages
 ---

 *What follows is an mildly revised version of a final paper from the linguistics pragmatics course I took last spring.*